NirantK/nirantk.github.io/content/en/introduction.md

 **Next steps:**

-If you got this far, shoot me a *short* email to [hello@nirantk.com](mailto:hello@nirantk.com) about what you're looking for help on.
+If you got this far, shoot me a *short* email to nirant [dot] kasliwal [at] gmail about what you're looking for help on.
 If I think I can help, I'll send you a link to my calendar to schedule a 30-minute call to discuss the project in more detail and see if we're a good fit.

 **Here are some examples that have caught my interest:**